Introduction: Are Passwords Becoming Obsolete?

 Let’s be clear — Google and Microsoft are not banning passwords.

-So for now, many services will continue using both methods.
+For now, many services will continue using both methods.
 You can:

-- Set up passkeys where available
+- Set up passkeys where they’re available

-- Keep your passwords secure for backup
+- Keep your passwords secure as a backup

 - Learn how to recover your account in case your device is lost

-In short, passkeys are optional but powerful — and likely the
+In short, passkeys are optional but powerful — and very likely the future of online login.

-List of Services Supporting Passkeys (as of July 2025)
+List of Services Supporting Passkeys (as of November 2025)

-Service | Passkey Support |
+| Service | Passkey Support |

-Apple | Fully supported on iCloud and Safari |
+| Apple | Fully supported across iCloud, Safari, and Apple devices. |

 Summary